pheuer/wordlebot/README.md

 # Automatic Mode
 In automatic mode, `WordleBot` creates a Wordle puzzle from a given word and solves it automatically.
-This is used for benchmarking WordleBot automatically on thousands of words.
+This is used for benchmarking `Wordlebot` automatically on hundreds of words.

 ```python
 g = WordleBot(answer='audio', verbose=True)